navneetgpro/navneetg/src/pages/index.md

   - actions:
       - label: Learn More
         url: /features
-    content: |-
+    content: >-
       <!--StartFragment-->

-      0% finance available, We sell Laptop and Redmi TV with reasonable price
+      0% finance available, We also sell Laptop and Redmi TV with reasonable price

       <!--EndFragment-->
     image: images/hero.png